mattburnett-repo/generic-fse-code-challenge/Readme.md

 It uses React to connect to an ApolloGraphQL server.
 The ApolloGraphQL server connects to a remote REST API datastore.

-Data is pulled from the datastore, through ApolloGraphQL and then displayed to the user as a React UI
+Data is pulled from the datastore, through ApolloGraphQL and then displayed to the user as a React UI.

 * The repo for the [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend)
 * The repo for the [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend)